Eastern Sudanic languages: Starostin (2015)

-Blench (2019)
+Blench (2019, 2021)

-Roger Blench (2019) proposes the following internal structure for East Sudanic, supported by morphological evidence.
+Roger Blench (2019) and (2021), like Starostin, only finds support for Bender's Northern branch.
+Blench proposes the following internal structure, supported by morphological evidence.

-Dimmendaal & Jakobi (2020)
+Dimmendaal & Jakobi (< 2020)

-Eastern Sudanic classification from Dimmendaal & Jakobi (2020:394):
+Dimmendaal & Jakobi (2020:394), published in 2020 but written some times earlier, retains Bender's Southern branch; they also accept Berta:

 Numerals

 Comparison of numerals in individual languages (excluding Nilotic and Surmic languages):